Colpocorto/gauntlet-editor/README.md

 - Change TMemoryBuffer copy for a direct method
 - Check max block size (#d000-#de7f).
 The MSX DSK version copies things at #de80 and it can break the last block.
 MSX ROM/TZX and ZX/CPC have different limits.
 Take the biggest known block as reference.
 - Trap block tool must toggle trap-notrap
-- Add "Overwrite file?"
-- Add file extensions for native saving of maze and block
-- Add CTRL+S to save current file if has already a filename
-    - Add path to the Maze properties
+- Add SAVE AS or DUPLICATE (I prefer the latter)
+- Use local config to avoid writing in protected areas
+- Investigate the unknown flag